jasontbradshaw/plinth/README.md

 ----

 To run plinth, you'll need Python installed.
 Simply run `python plinth.py` from the root directory, and you'll be in business.
+You can load the in- progress standard library by passing its filename (stdlib.plinth) into the interpreter as an argument.

 Reference
 ----